-Neuromuscular disease: GBS associated with COVID-19 infection has low incidence rates.
-Acute Inflammatory Demyelinating Polyneuropathy (AIDP) is more prevalent than other variants.
-COVID-19 GBS seems to be more severe than non COVID-19 GBS.
-Cerebrospinal fluid study and electro diagnostic studies are usually unremarkable [27].
+Neuromuscular disease: GBS associated with COVID 19 infection has low incidence rates.
+Acute Inflammatory Demyelinating Polyneuropathy (AIDP) is more prevalent than other variants [33].
+COVID-19 GBS seems to be more severe than non-COVID-19 GBS.
+Cerebrospinal fluid study and electrodiagnostic studies are usually unremarkable.

-Though it is rare, its long term sequelae are devastating and are associated with poor outcome.
+Though it is rare, it's long-term sequelae are devastating and are associated with poor outcome.
 It can present as weakness in lower extremities to a more severe presentation of swallowing and difficulty problems.
-The reason for developing neuropathy is infection that led to strong immune reaction following which there is a cascade of pro inflammatory cytokine [27].
-In early phase it is important to identify its signs and symptoms and accordingly referral should be made to a proper tertiary care institute [28].

-Diagnosis of GBS requires electromyography and presence of anti-ganglioside antibodies.
+The reason for developing neuropathy is infection that led to strong immune reaction following which there is a cascade of pro inflammatory cytokine.
+In early phase it is important to identify its signs and symptoms and accordingly referral should be made to a proper tertiary of care institute.
+Diagnosis GBS reauires electromyography and presence of anti-ganglioside antibodies.
 Other examples are peripheral nerve injuries that occur mainly after prone positioning mostly of lower trunk, myositis, fatigue, myalgia are also other common examples.
-There can be also hydroxyl chloroquine, dexamethasone, azathioprine induced neuropathy or myopathy.
+There can be also hydroxychloroquine, dexamethasone, azathioprine induced neuropathy or myopathy.

 Seizures: Prevalence of seizures in COVID PTS is around 4.1% patients infected with virus mainly develop acute cerebrovascular disease.
-Seizures occur due to the virus invading the central nervous system but it can also occur due to less oxygen supply to brain that is, hypoxia caused by severe respiratory involvement, for example as seen in pneumonia.
+Seizures occur due to the virus invading the central nervous system but it can also occur due to less oxygen supply to brain that is, hypoxia caused by severe respiratory involvement, for example as seen in pneumonia [34].
 The virus gains entry and trigger activation of many pro inflammatory cytokines that cause depolarization of neuron.
-This causes metabolic changes and induces status [29].
-Persons having history of status epilepticus have more poorer outcome because in these patients, the frequency and intensity of seizures increase [30].
+This causes metabolic changes and induce status.
+Persons having history of status epilepticus have more poorer outcome because in these patients, the frequency and intensity of seizures increase.

-COVIDosomnia: It can include both excess sleep and less sleep.
+Covidosomnia: It can include both excess sleep and less sleep.
 Not only those who recovered from deadly virus but also other people have been noticing significant changes in their sleep pattern.
 They fear about getting the infection, worry about friends and family, not having the option to go to work, not having social contact with others, and the worry of loss of loved one or financial issues because of not going to work haunts them.
-Some of them meet the criterion for constant sleep deprivation; not having the option to nod off for even 30 minutes multiple times each week for over a period of 3 months or more [31].
+Some of them meet the criterion for constant sleep deprivation; not having the option to nod off for even 30 minutes multiple times each week for over a period of 3 months or more.

 Critical illness polyneuropathy/myopathy: Seen in patient who have long hospital stay.
 COVID infection can infiltrate the brainstem via trans synaptic route.
-Being female and who require oxygen therapy, mechanical ventilation, developed sepsis, hyperglycaemia is at higher risk [32].
+Being female and who require oxygen therapy, mechanical ventilation, developed sepsis, hyperglycaemia are at higher risk.

-Microcirculation of the central nervous system and peripheral nervous system is changed by free radicals, inflammatory markers, cytokines they mainly decrease nutrient and oxygen availability.
-Critically illness myopathy mainly develops in patients who are critically ill [33].
-Mechanism of CIM is complex as it includes mitochondrial dysfunction, metabolic alteration and excitation contraction coupling is also not normal [34].
+Microcirculation of the central nervous system and peripheral nervous system is changed by free radicals, inflammatory markers, cytokines.
+They mainly decrease nutrient and oxygen availability.
+Critically illness myopathy mainly develop in patients who are crtically ill.
+Mechanism of CIM is complex as it includes mitochondrial dysfunction, metabolic alteration and excitation contraction coupling is also not normal.

 Brain fog: Many months after a person has recovered from COVID infection, there can be persisting cognitive complaints.
-These complaints are called 'brain fog'.
+These complaints are called brain fog.
 In one patient it was also seen in an acute setting with their cerebrospinal fluid biomarkers highly suggesting Alzheimer's disease.
 Brain fog may persist beyond one year.
 It is an umbrella term for cognitive impairment which includes confusion, loss of memory, difficulty in concentration, dizziness.
-It is more common in patient who become critically ill and requires mechanical ventilation ICU admission and in female gender [35].
+It is more common in patient who become critically ill and require mechanical ventilation ICU admission and in female gender.